Pushing a mower isn’t fun, especially a self-propelled one. They’re heavy. Fitting a self-drive cable is a lot less effort than pushing.

 Most mower drive cables will incorporate an adjuster.
 The adjuster simply shortens or lengthens the cable as required.
-Two types are common, the in cable connector adjuster and the cable end adjuster, although slightly different the same principle applies.
+Two types are common, the cable connector adjuster and the cable end adjuster.
+Although slightly different, the same principle applies.

 In Cable Adjuster

 Checking Cable Slack – With the cable in place and at rest, the braided cable at the bail lever should deflect by no more than a ¼ inch.

 Open Lock Nuts – If your cable deflects more than ¼ inch, go ahead and open the lock nuts and unscrew the outer to remove the inner cable slack.

 Test 1 – With the self-propelled lever applied (Bail lever) and engine off, pull the mower backways.
 The wheels should lock.

 If not, continue to adjust until they do.

 Test 2 – With the self-propelled lever released, pull the mower backways.
 If it’s stiff to reverse, you’ve over-adjusted, back it off, and test again.